securefederatedai/openfl/openfl-workspace/keras/hippmapp3r/README.md

 ## Known Issues

-An error has been observed on Cascade Lake CPUs: "CPU implementation of Conv3D currently only supports the NHWC tensor format."
+An error has been observed on 2nd Generation Intel® Xeon® Scalable Processors (codenamed Cascade Lake): "CPU implementation of Conv3D currently only supports the NHWC tensor format."

 ### Workarounds:
 1. Use a more recent CPU, such as 3rd Generation Intel® Xeon® Scalable Processors (codenamed Ice Lake), which supports the required tensor format.